rstraub/rstraub.github.io/_drafts/tweaks-for-productive-terminal.md

 By installing a better **emulator** you can elevate your terminal experience, and a better **shell** allows you to run commands more effectively.
 An upgraded **prompt** shows you useful information at a glance, whilst **multiplexing** can make your multitasking workflow smoother.
 Lastly, setting up Vim **keybindings** simplifies the manipulation of commands.

-Invest a little time into your terminal setup, it will pay dividends!
+Invest a little time into your terminal setup, it will be worth it in the long run!

 _What is your preferred terminal workflow?
 Any tips for an even better setup?
 Share your thoughts in the comments below!_